wenceslau/codeflix-client/README.md

-1 - create a projet {get the command}
+1 - create a projet {yarn create next-app}
 2 - run the project to make sure it works
 3 - run the build
 4 - create the repository